IBM-EPBL/IBM-Project-4244-1658725622/README.md

   - Sriram R         - Team Member2
   - Sri Sanjay S     - Team Member3

+# What is Phishing?

+Phishing is a form of fraud in which an attacker masquerades as a reputable entity or person in email or other forms of communication.
+Attackers will commonly use phishing emails to distribute malicious links or attachments that can perform a variety of functions.
+Some will extract login credentials or account information from victims.

+Deceptive phishing is popular with cybercriminals, as it is far easier to trick someone into clicking a malicious link in a seemingly legitimate phishing email than it is to break through a computer's defenses.
+Learning more about phishing is important to learn how to detect and prevent it.

  ## PROJECT OBJECTIVES: <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Bomb.png" alt="Bomb" width="25" height="25" />

  #### By the end of this project :